ioedeveloper/github-apiv4/README.md

 		res.json().then((res) => {
 			//Check if the response has a data if (res.data) {
-				//Use the data.
-The return type is a typeof Viewer const response: types.Viewer = res.data;
+				//The return type is a typeof Viewer const response: types.Viewer = res.data;

 				console.log(response.viewer.bio);